SharzyL/parenthesis-balancer/README.md

 # Parenthesis Balancer

-Save the world from those who broke the subtle balance of left parentheses and right parentheses.
+Save the world from those who broke the subtle balance between left parentheses and right parentheses.

 ## How It Looks Like?